pbishnupuri/wuxc/WUXC_LOGARUN.md

     - public teams (maybe?)
     - leaving/kicking from a team
     - transfer of ownership of team
-  - Emoji's for posts (Lia's request)
+  - ability to add eomjis in log description (Lia's request)
   - Leaderboard for weekly mileage
   - tag user profiles in description and comments, giving notifications to tagged user
     - i don't know how useful this would be, but just throwing ideas out there